RobinAlgayres/Ossian/README.md

 # LSTM on Ossian from CSTR-Edinburgh

-Some modification were brought to the initial project:
+Some modifications were brought to the initial project:

-1) Getting two character at a time during parsing :
+1) Getting two characters at a time during parsing :

 "scripts/processors/Phonetisers.py"

-2) Updated Theano flags and removing bloking of gpu :
+2) Updated Theano flag and removing gpu bloking :

 "scripts/util/submit.sh"